-Exhibit B

-Page 2 of 3

-Date /// J/36

-Award #G-2002NHLIEA, CFDA #93.568

-Analyst or Energy Auditor or Quality Control Inspector who has developed the work plan (the energy conservation measures - ECMs - to be installed) using either the "benefit/cost ratio" (B/C) methodology as defined by the utilities' Home Energy Assistance (HEA) program or the "savings to investment ratio" (SIR) methodology as defined by the US DOE for use in WAP.
-The SIR methodology must be used when the project will include at least one ECM which is to be paid for with WAP funds.
+Exhibit B Page 2 of 4 Initials Date 12/20/20-21 Award #G-2201NHLIEA, CFDA #93.568 Analyst or Energy Auditor or Quality Control Inspector who has developed the work plan (the energy conservation measures - ECMs - to be installed) using either the "benefit/cost ratio" (B/C) methodology as defined by the utilities' Home Energy Assistance (HEA) program or the "savings to investment ratio" (SIR) methodology as defined by the US DOE for use in WAP.
+The SIR methodology must be used to justify the installation of any ECMs which are to be paid for with WAP funds.